cs320-wisc/f21/p5/README.md

 * `ip_check`: given one or more IP addresses, lookup the associated regions
 * `sample`: create a smaller, sorted file from a bigger file, also adding regional info
 * `world`: create a map of the world, colored based on frequency of web requests to EDGAR
-* `phone`: dump out a list of phone numbers appearing in the docs referenced in the web logs
+* `zipcode`: dump out a list of zip codes appearing in the docs referenced in the web logs

 ## Corrections/Clarifications
-* [March 24] Update tester (relieve performance check about ip_check, fix a bug where Exception gives score.)

-* [March 22] README jan1.zip --> large.zip
-* [March 21] Add tester.py, expected.json, (sample command) move sorting requirements from additional requirements to main requirements.
-* [March 21] Fix small.zip csv file name (test.csv -> small.csv)
-* [March 20] Add `pip3 install --upgrade pip` to pacakages

 ## Packages